 The TECH Center

-Beyond Tyler’s digital resources, students can utilize Temple’s TECH Center—a 75,000-square-foot, 24-hour computer center, the largest of its kind in the nation.
+Beyond Tyler’s digital resources (see our Facilities page), students can utilize Temple’s TECH Center—a 75,000-square-foot, 24-hour computer center, the largest of its kind in the nation.
 Here, you’ll find a variety of spaces to enable students to work collaboratively or individually.
 Students have access to a multimedia studio, laptop and tablet loans, recording booths and more.